seinoxygen/jquery-validation/README.md

 ## Usage

-Use tha data attribute "rules" to let the plugin know what rules are aplying to the field.
+Use the data attribute "rules" to let the plugin know what rules are applying to the field.
 They must be separated by colon "|".

 ```html
 <input id="username" type="text" class="validate" data-rules="required" data-name="username"/>